Knockout City is a 3v3 online dodgeball game coming this year

 Can another take on the arena shooter succeed?

-That's if there ever is such a thing as high level Knockout City play, of course.
-It's not uncommon these days for multiplayer games to get a brief launch spike, and then plummet into sub-100 player counts.
-Rocket Arena, another game published by EA Originals, only peaked at 1,102 concurrent players on Steam.
-Other arena shooters haven't fared much better.
+I'm assuming that there will ever be a high level Knockout City play, of course, and that's hardly a sure thing.
+It's not uncommon these days for multiplayer games to get a brief launch spike, and then plummet to sub-100 player counts.
+Rocket Arena, another game published by EA Originals, only peaked at 1,102 concurrent players on Steam and, at the time of writing, there are just 32 Steam players in the game—it's on other platforms, too, but that's not a great sign.
+Other recent arena shooters have had limited success.
 Even an established name in Quake Champions didn't quite break out amid the battle royales, CS:GO, Rainbow Six Siege, and more recent FPS hits like Escape from Tarkov and Valorant.

 If Knockout City does take off in any significant way, it will do so as an exception, given how many perfectly good arena-style games have flopped in recent years.